abelsurace/Robot-Web/readme.md

-.. fatal error: linux/videodev.h: No such file or directory Create a soft link to /usr/include/linux/videodev2.h ~/mjpg-streamer# ln -s /usr/include/libv4l1-videodev.h /usr/include/linux/videodev.h Comment also the following line in the†Makefile:
+.. fatal error: linux/videodev.h: No such file or directory Create a soft link to /usr/include/linux/videodev2.h ~/mjpg-streamer# ln -s /usr/include/libv4l1-videodev.h /usr/include/linux/videodev.h Comment also the following line in the¬†Makefile:
 # PLUGINS += input_gspcav1.so
-If at run time it still doesn't work verify, using†make menuconfig†that that the†USB Video Class†is enabled in the Kernel :
+If at run time it still doesn't work verify, using¬†make menuconfig¬†that that the¬†USB Video Class¬†is enabled in the Kernel :
 Device Drivers  --->
     <*> Multimedia support  --->
         [*]   Media USB Adapters  --->